AlwaysHungrie/eMuseum/README.md

-# eMuseum
+## eMuseum
 an App for the museums of Mumbai, made for Hackathon organized by ZKM by team Short Circuits

+## Note:
-# Very important as our app works only online an internet connection is required
+## Very important as our app works only online an internet connection is required
-# As we are using free hosting, server will remain shut everyday for 1 hour
+## As we are using free hosting, server will remain shut everyday for 1 hour

 # Android App
--- explain working of the app
+##The android app is two part:
+**eMuseum

 # Server
 Our server, database is hosted on 000webhost.com, under the domain [dhairyashah.000webhostapp.com](http://dhairyashah.000webhostapp.com/banana.php?id=1)